Yeuner/yeuner/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

 My name is Yeuner.
-I am an Amazon computer scientist with a passion for all things Python, SQL, and data science.
+I am an Amazon **Data Analyst** with a passion for all things Python, SQL, and data science.

 - I enjoy working with data.